Tips for Contacting HR Recruiters via Social Media

 It might be social media, but professionalism is still very important

 According to the Society for Human Resource Management, 84% of organizations now recruit on social media, and another 9% plan to start sometime in the near future.
-That's virtually all who were surveyed.

 Employers are increasingly tapping social media sites like LinkedIn, Facebook, and Twitter to connect with prospective candidates who want to explore their interest in job openings with their firm.
 But how do you successfully connect with them?

 Keep it professional, whether you're communicating with a recruiter via email, text, social media, or instant message.
 That’s harder than it might sound.

 Many candidates are more accustomed to communicating with friends and peers on social media.
 Keeping the immediacy of the medium while shedding the casual attitude that goes with it can be quite a challenge.
 The interaction might feel informal, but don’t fall into the trap of treating it that way.